ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/06-non-binary-trees.md

 [the List ADT].

     // General tree nodes
-    class GTNode:
+    datatype GTNode of T:
-        GTNode(elem, children):
+        elem: T                   // This is the value, just as for binary nodes
-            this.elem = elem          // This is the value, just as for binary nodes this.children = children  // This is a List of GTNodes
+        children: List of GTNode  // All children of the node

 ### Traversing a general tree